flowtsohg/mdx-m3-viewer/README.md

 This instance can be rendered, moved, rotated, scaled, parented to other instances or nodes, play animations, and so on.

 A big design part of this viewer is that it tries to allow you to write as linear code as you can.
-That is, even though this code heavily relies on asyncronous code (and not only in server fetches, you'd be surprised), it tries to hide this fact, and make the code feel linear to the user.
+That is, even though this code heavily relies on asyncronous actions (and not only in server fetches, you'd be surprised), it tries to hide this fact, and make the code feel syncronous to the user.
 For example, let's say we want the instance above to play an animation, assuming its model has any.

 ```javascript